Sukob: Plot

-Overseas Filipino Worker Sandy returns to the Philippines with her fiancé, Dale, from Dubai, for their wedding.
+Overseas Filipino worker Sandy returns to the Philippines with her fiancé, Dale, from Dubai, for their wedding.
 Upon returning to her home, Sandy learns from a caretaker of her neighbor's house that Helen, Sandy's childhood friend, had died along with her family years ago.
-Her mother Tessie reveals that Helen announced her engagement after the recent death of her father despite being advised to postpone the wedding due to an old superstition that a marriage within the same year an immediate family member dies will be cursed.
-A few weeks after the wedding, Helen's husband perished in a plane crash while his wife died in a bus accident at the crash site and Helen's mother suddenly disappeared inside their home afterwards.
+According to Sandy's mother Tessie, Helen announced her engagement after the death of her father, disregarding the old superstition that a marriage held within the same year of an immediate family member's death will be cursed.
+A few weeks after the wedding, the husband perished in a plane crash, Helen died in a bus accident at the crash site, and her mother disappeared inside their home afterwards.

-Meanwhile, in Bibiclat, Aliaga, Diana and Brian celebrate their marriage when they are interrupted by the sound of a funeral toll from the belfry of the church.
-When they resume the wedding reception, Diana sees a glimpse of a mysterious ghostly flower girl watching her.
-The next day, Sandy and Dale proceeded with their wedding.
-During the ceremony, Sandy also sees the flower girl in front of her.
-At the same time, Brian falls off the roof while renovating their house and dies after being taken to the hospital.
-While Diana mourns Brian's death, she is attacked by the flower girl at the morgue as Brian's mother Belen, Erning, Grace and her mother Lagring arrive to find that Brian's body has disappeared; in its place they find Diana's wedding veil.
+In Bibiclat, Aliaga, Diana and Brian's marriage celebration is interrupted by the sound of a funeral toll from the belfry of the church.
+Resuming the wedding reception, Diana glimpses a mysterious flower girl watching her.
+The next day, while renovating their house, Brian falls off the roof and dies at the hospital.
+While mourning Brian's death, Diana is attacked by the flower girl at the morgue.
+Brian's mother Belen, Erning, Grace and her mother Lagring arrive to find that Brian's body has disappeared; in its place they find Diana's wedding veil.

+Sandy and Dale proceeded with their wedding.
+During the ceremony, Sandy also sees the flower girl.
 After their reception, Sandy and Dale witness the van of Sandy's friends Betsy and Edith fall down a ravine.
-Rescuers are unable to find their bodies, instead finding Sandy's wedding veil inside the van.
+Rescuers are unable to find their bodies, instead finding Sandy's wedding veil.
 Joya, the psychic daughter of Dale's cousin Paola, reveals the same connection that happened at Helen's wedding.

-Meanwhile, Lagring and Grace chase after a dazed Diana who is lured into the forest by her husband's ghost.
+Lagring and Grace chase after a dazed Diana who is lured into the forest by her husband's ghost.
 When Grace finally catches up to her, they see the flower girl once again as Lagring is rammed by a speeding bus, leaving Diana's bridal cord at the scene.